aadl6-ua/aadl6-ua.github.io/_posts/2025-11-19-my-first-flutter-project.md

 **Why I chose this topic:**

 I selected MyFitness because it combines **practical application development** with **technical problem-solving**.
-It highlights my understanding of Flutter, UI/UX, and state management, and provides a tangible demonstration of my programming skills, which aligns perfectly with my career direction in mobile software engineering.
+It highlights my understanding of Flutter, UI/UX, and state management, and provides a tangible demonstration of my programming skills, which aligns perfectly with my career direction in software engineering.